AxoLabs/BEE2-Axos-Packages/README.md

 - Small stairs, which are a set of static stairs, shrunk down to fit a single voxel.
 - Half stairs, a set of static stairs which are only half a voxel high.
 You can line them next to each other so that they reach a full voxel of height. **Start active** controls which part of the voxel they occup: The bottom, or the top.
 - Both items have a **start reversed** option, which when checked makes the plastic textures darker.
+### Suspended panel
+A surface held by a panel a voxel above the ground.
+- Check **start reversed** to make it non-portalable.
 ### New fizzlers
 - Portal condensation grid, blocks portal shots and fizzles portals, but does not affect cubes.
 Comes with a 1997 quality guaranteed signage.
 - Concentrated particle field, originally made for PHOBoS.
 It is a combination of my Portal Condensation Grid and the Physics Repulsion Field.
 Also comes with a 1997 quality guaranteed signage.